danielqiang/pollevbot/README.md

 # PollEvBot

-PollEvBot is a script that automatically answers polls from PollEverywhere.
+PollEvBot is a bot that automatically responds to polls from PollEverywhere.
 It continually checks if a specified poll user has opened any polls.
-Once a poll has been opened, the bot finds and submits the correct response to PollEverywhere, or submits a random one if the poll has no correct response.
+Once a poll has been opened, the bot identifies and submits the correct response to PollEverywhere by parsing response metadata.
+It submits a random option if the poll does not have a specified correct response.

 ## Dependencies